MetaSys-LISBP/IsoSim/README.md

 Note: A message will be displayed if some required packages are missing.
 In this case, follow the instructions to install the required package(s), then reload IsoSim.

-- run the test function:
+- Run the test function:

 ```bash
 > isosim_test()